Respirators - Respirator Care

 - Dry with a cloth.

-Contact the governmental occupational health and safety officials in your jurisdiction to obtain additional information on regulatory requirements for respiratory protection.
-In addition, Canadians can also contact the Canadian Standards Association (CSA) at 416-747-4044 or 1-800-463-6727 to purchase the CSA Standard Selection, care, and use of respirators (CSA Standard Z94.4-11).
+Contact the governmental occupational health and safety agencies in your jurisdiction to find out additional information on regulatory requirements for respiratory protection.